tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 * They can have an optional type specification i.e. `var a : int = 0`
 * Types can be inferred `var a :=0`
-	* Type inferencing is not allowed for a `Variant` type `var a` by with no initialization creates an untyped var and s
+	* Type inferencing is not allowed for a `Variant` type
+* If no type is specified or inferred then the var is a `variant` `var a` by with no initialization creates an untyped var and initializes it to `null`

+Valid types are:
+1. Built-in types (`Array`, `int` , etc)
+2. Engine clas

 ### Constants